Saniya Sethi

 Overall Analysis

-I also detected a common link between them of lack of productivity.
-Due to them feeling guilty, they don’t function as well when
+I also detected a common link between them: a lack of productivity.
+Due to feeling guilty, they don’t function as well when working or at home; they feel tired and unable to complete tasks, which is the same with household chores.
+They are expected to do all the household work, so they become unproductive.

 Guilt